Copper Fire

 What This Means for You

-If your organization moved online — fully or partially — and your website hasn’t kept pace, you’re not just leaving a bad impression.
-You’re actively losing the people who were already interested enough to show up.
-A website that doesn’t convert isn’t a minor inconvenience.
-It’s your highest-traffic salesperson doing a bad job every single day.
+If your organization moved online and your website hasn’t kept pace, you’re not just leaving a bad impression; you’re losing the people who were already interested enough to show up.
+A website that doesn’t convert isn’t a minor inconvenience; it’s your highest-traffic salesperson doing a bad job every single day.
+The question isn’t whether your website could be better.
+It’s how much it’s costing you right now for it not to be.